--Try to make sure everyone can be successful. -Be kind and respectful, use courage and consideration when communicating and working together
+Look for solutions to problems -Try to make sure everyone can be successful. -Be kind and respectful, use courage and consideration when communicating and working together

-Habit 5: Seek First to Understand, Then to be Understood - I listen first and then talk.
-I respect myself and others and celebrate my global communi-
+Habit 5: Seek First to Understand.
+Then to be Understood

+I respect myself and others and celebrate my global community.